 This technology removes the scratches or dust particles on the very basic step of scanning, so no image detail or information is lost in this process.
 They also offer options for image enhancement through which you can create perfect digital pictures.

-8. Scanning to Cloud Storage
+8. Save Scans to Cloud Storage

 These scanners are designed to make the scanning process convenient and easy.